 You will need to apply as a guest student to take classes.
 Apply here.

-Please refer to the chart provided by Graduate Admissions for program requirements.
+Please refer to the graduate find your program list provided by Graduate Admissions for program requirements.

 It is important to understand the process of applying for a dual degree.
 Please visit the University Catalog for the policy on dual degrees.